sechick/icu-covid-sim/README-AppB.md

 You can also specify a range of number of beds for non-COVID-19 patients to test.

 For the simplest scenario, we assume that all non-COVID ICU patients are unplanned urgent patients with a single statistical distribution.
-This may be reasonable when there all non-urgent planned elective surgeries are cancelled, for example.
-For the more complicated case of several streams of non-COVID patients with different statistical distributions for ICU care, please see the 'Advanced case' below.
+This may be reasonable when all non-urgent planned elective surgeries are cancelled, for example.

-FIXED TO HERE:
+#### Advanced case: several streams of non-COVID-19 patients
+For the more complicated case of several streams of non-COVID patients with different arrival rate and LOS distributions you can specify the inputs separated by commas.
+The inputs for the LOS distribution for all streams have to be given in the same specifications, i.e., all with the median (IQR) or all with mean (sd) specification.
+The number of inputs for arrival rate and LOS have to be the same length and be entered in the same order, i.e., the first entry for arrival rate, LOS mean, and LOS sd corresponds to stream 1, the second set of entres to stream 2 and so on.

 ### Additional comments:

 LOS for individual patients is truncated at 200 days for purposes of the analysis.
 In the analysis reported in the paper for Amsterdam UMC, site AMC, all ICU demand for planned care was presumed to be 0 due to cancellations of procedures.
 Only historical urgent ICU demand patterns were modelled with a lognormal distribution with mean 4.36 and sd 8.95 (this corresponds to a log-mean 0.52 and log-sd 1.46).
-The model allows several patient flows for different specialisms, each with a different arrival rate, and different LOS distribution.

 ## Outputs from the model: